theJaxon/unlocker/readme.txt

 Thanks to Zenith432 for originally building the C++ unlocker and Mac Son of Knife (MSoK) for all the testing and support.

+Thanks also to Sam B for finding the solution for ESXi 6 and helping me with debugging expertise.
+Sam also wrote the code for patching ESXi ELF files.

 History
 -------